SpaceManiac/HamSandwich/docs/README-android.md

    and rename it to the name of your project.
 2. Move or symlink this SDL directory into the "<project>/app/jni" directory
 3. Edit "<project>/app/jni/src/Android.mk" to include your source files
-4. Run 'ndk-build' (a script provided by the NDK).
-This compiles the C source

-If you want to use Android Studio (recommended), skip to the Android Studio section below.
+4a.
+If you want to use Android Studio, simply open your <project> directory and start building.

-5. Run './gradlew installDebug' in the project directory.
+4b.
+If you want to build manually, run './gradlew installDebug' in the project directory.
 This compiles the .java, creates an .apk with the native code embedded, and installs it on any connected Android device

+If you already have a project that uses CMake, the instructions change somewhat:

+1. Do points 1 and 2 from the instruction above.
+2. Edit "<project>/app/build.gradle" to comment out or remove sections containing ndk-build and uncomment the cmake sections.
+Add arguments to the CMake invocation as needed.
+3. Edit "<project>/app/jni/CMakeLists.txt" to include your project (it defaults to adding the "src" subdirectory).
+Note that you'll have SDL2, SDL2main and SDL2-static as targets in your project, so you should have "target_link_libraries(yourgame SDL2 SDL2main)" in your CMakeLists.txt file.
+Also be aware that you should use add_library() instead of add_executable() for the target containing your "main" function.

+If you wish to use Android Studio, you can skip the last step.

+4. Run './gradlew installDebug' or './gradlew installRelease' in the project directory.
+It will build and install your .apk on any connected Android device

 Here's an explanation of the files in the Android project, so you can customize them:

     android-project/app
         build.gradle            - build info including the application version and SDK src/main/AndroidManifest.xml	- package manifest.
 Among others, it contains the class name of the main Activity and the package name of the application. jni/			- directory holding native code
-        jni/Application.mk	- Application JNI settings, including target platform and STL library jni/Android.mk		- Android makefile that can call recursively the Android.mk files in all subdirectories jni/SDL/		- (symlink to) directory holding the SDL library files jni/SDL/Android.mk	- Android makefile for creating the SDL shared library jni/src/		- directory holding your C/C++ source jni/src/Android.mk	- Android makefile that you should customize to include your source code and any library references src/main/assets/	- directory holding asset files for your application src/main/res/		- directory holding resources for your application src/main/res/mipmap-*	- directories holding icons for different phone hardware
+        jni/Application.mk	- Application JNI settings, including target platform and STL library jni/Android.mk		- Android makefile that can call recursively the Android.mk files in all subdirectories jni/CMakeLists.txt	- Top-level CMake project that adds SDL as a subproject jni/SDL/		- (symlink to) directory holding the SDL library files jni/SDL/Android.mk	- Android makefile for creating the SDL shared library jni/src/		- directory holding your C/C++ source jni/src/Android.mk	- Android makefile that you should customize to include your source code and any library references jni/src/CMakeLists.txt	- CMake file that you may customize to include your source code and any library references src/main/assets/	- directory holding asset files for your application src/main/res/		- directory holding resources for your application src/main/res/mipmap-*	- directories holding icons for different phone hardware